Hypercubers/hypercubing.xyz/docs/software/magiccube4d.md

 ## Download/installation

-Magic Cube 4D requires [java](https://www.java.com/en/) to be installed.
-Once you have java, go to the [Superliminal website](https://superliminal.com/cube/) and click on the `Click here to download MagicCube4D` button.
+Magic Cube 4D requires [Java](https://www.java.com/en/) to be installed.
+Once you have Java, go to the [Superliminal website](https://superliminal.com/cube/) and click on the `Click here to download MagicCube4D` button.
 Save the executable `mc4d-4-3-343.jar` file somewhere you will remember, as this file is how you open the program.

 ## Alternative versions